Particular/docs.particular.net/samples/unit-of-work/sample.md

 ---

 > [!WARNING]
-> Managing an unit of work via `IManageUnitOfWork` is obsolete in NServiceBus version 9.
+> Managing a unit of work via `IManageUnitOfWork` is obsolete in NServiceBus version 9.
 Instead, [use a pipeline behavior to manage a unit of work](/samples/pipeline/unit-of-work/sample.md).

 This sample shows how to create a custom [unit of work](/nservicebus/pipeline/unit-of-work.md).